Tag Archives: florida divorce

 When divorces involve infidelity, they can seem more stressful and complicated.
 Florida has fairly clear laws regarding divorce, custody, and child support.
 However, each case is different, so your infidelity might have caused your case to differ from the usual.
 How Child Support is Determined Child support is usually straightforward in Florida divorces.
 The courts… Read More »

-How Will the Courts Split up my House in a Divorce?
+How Courts Split the House in Divorce

 If you’re currently going through a divorce, you may be wondering how your belongings and assets will be divided.
 Luckily for you, Florida has a fairly predictable system for dividing property in the situation of a divorce.
 Florida Property Division Florida’s laws regarding property division call for equitable distribution of property between the two… Read More »